A MESSAGE FROM THE UNITED WAY OF THE BLACK HILLS DIRECTOR,

 OUR COVID-19 RESOURCES

-We are hosting a web panel series, A Community UNITED, with KNBN NewsCenter1.
-The virtual panels will cover specific topics regarding community needs and available resources for those in need.
-These panels include 4-5 nonprofit and community leaders that have valuable knowledge on these topics.
+We hosted a web panel series, A Community UNITED, with KNBN NewsCenter1.
+The virtual panels covered specific community needs and available resources for those in need.
+Click here to watch the panels

 We thank KNBN NewsCenter1 for providing the resources to host these panels.